tchala120/forex-factory-scarping/.github/PULL_REQUEST_TEMPLATE.md

 ### 1. Objective

-Explain WHY this PR is required.
+Explain why this PR is required.

 Related Link(s):